 Below is how to turn On or Off controlled folder access in Microsoft Defender Antivirus in Windows Security app in Windows 11.

 Change Controlled folder access setting:

-In the search box on the taskbar, type Windows Security and then select Windows Security in the list of results.
+In the search box on the taskbar, type Windows Security and select Windows Security in the results list.